-Over the product's life cycle 634 deliver both continuous improvements and major milestone product upgrades by a variety of means.
+Over the product's life cycle 634 deliver both continuous variety of means.
 A few examples illustrate how to use this to outperform competitors:

-Deliver dynamic product improvements through on-line communications built into the product, to upgrade existing products in the field while they are in the hands of customers,
+Deliver dynamic product improvements through on-line communications built into the product, to upgrade existing products in the field while they are in the hands of customers.